Russell Crowe: Music

 On 2 August 2011, the third collaboration between Crowe and Doyle was released on iTunes as The Crowe/Doyle Songbook Vol III, featuring nine original songs followed by their acoustic demo counterparts (for a total of 18 tracks).
 Danielle Spencer does guest vocals on most tracks.
 The release coincided with a pair of live performances at the LSPU Hall in St. John's, Newfoundland and Labrador, Canada.
 The digital album was released as download versions only on Amazon.com, iTunes, Spotify.
 The album has since charted at No. 72 on the Canadian Albums Chart.

 On 26 September 2011, Crowe appeared onstage at Rogers Arena in Vancouver in the middle of Keith Urban's concert.
 He sang a cover of "Folsom Prison Blues", before joining the rest of the band in a rendition of "The Joker".
 On 18 August 2012, Crowe appeared along with Doyle at the Harpa Concert Hall in Reykjavík, Iceland as part of the city's Menningarnótt program.

-In 2017, Crowe and Doyle had created a new act (with Samantha Barks, Scott Grimes and Carl Falk) called Indoor Garden Party who appeared on The One Show to promote their album called The Musical.
+In 2017, Crowe and Doyle had created a new act (with his fellow Les Mis co-star, Samantha Barks, Scott Grimes and Carl Falk) called Indoor Garden Party who appeared on The One Show to promote their album called The Musical.

+On 27 June 2023, Crowe sang in concert with his band Indoor Garden Party in Bologna at the Teatro Comunale Nouveau.
+The concert was very successful, completely sold out.
+The total proceeds from the concert were entirely donated to the flood victims of Emilia-Romagna.